cloudflare/cloudflare-docs/products/workers/src/content/tutorials/github-sms-notifications-using-twilio/index.md

 Now when you make an update (that you configured in the GitHub **Webhook** settings) to your repository, you will get a text soon after.
 If you have never used git before, refer to this [quick guide](https://www.datacamp.com/community/tutorials/git-push-pull) to pushing to your repository.

-You can reference the finished code on this [GitHub repository](https://github.com/davidtsong/github-twilio-notifications/).
+You can reference the finished code [on GitHub](https://github.com/davidtsong/github-twilio-notifications/).

 By completing this tutorial, you have learned how to build webhooks using Workers, integrate Workers with GitHub and Twilio, and use Worker secrets with Wrangler.